karmicdude/neovim/README.md

 - [gitsigns.nvim] - Git integration for buffers
 - [gitlinker.nvim] - Generates shareable file permalinks to Git web services
 - [todo-comments.nvim] - Highlight, list and search todo comments in your projects
+- [lualine.nvim] - A blazing fast and easy to configure Neovim statusline written in Lua

 ## Colorscheme